 Your company needs to be able to respond to demands on your infrastructure, and scaling is a big part of that.
 Fortunately, that's one of the main strengths of cloud computing.
 But how should you best configure your cloud infrastructure to be ready for anything?
-Here, we look into horizontal vs vertical scaling to understand which configuration is best to help future-proof your digital products and services.
+Here, we look into scaling horizontally vs vertically to understand which configuration is best to help future-proof your digital products and services.

 What Is Vertical Scaling?

 Vertical scaling is the process of adding more resources to an existing system.
 These resources can include more CPU, RAM, or storage capacity.
 Vertical scaling is also sometimes referred to as vertical scalability or "scaling up."

 A technical definition of vertical scaling is adding increased capabilities to one component of a system.
 Increased memory or processing power are the most common example of vertical scalability.
 Increased storage capacity is another very common example of vertical scaling used by many companies.

 Vertical scaling is an approach often taken in the case of self-hosted databases or servers hosting monolithic applications that due to their complexity and dependencies, can only be scaled vertically.
 Another common application of vertical scaling would be purchasing one very powerful computer and using it to host virtual machines.